Our attorneys have more than two decades of experience handling medical malpractice cases.

 The medical community as a whole establishes what we in the legal industry call the standard of care.
 This standard encompasses the tests, treatments, and medical decisions that his larger group of doctors would consider appropriate for different situations.

 What tests should a doctor order to determine the cause of symptoms?
 What medications should a physician prescribe to treat your condition?
 What type of surgery is appropriate for your situation?
 The medical community has accepted practices for all of these matters.

-Two doctors might disagree on which of the acceptable tests, treatments, or medicines they prefer to use.
-But any responsible physician will take actions that meet the standard of care – and those who don’t run the risk of committing medical malpractice.
+Two doctors might disagree on which of the acceptance tests, treatments, or medicines they prefer to use.
+But any responsible physician will take actions that meet the standard of care, and those who don’t run the risk of committing medical malpractice.

 4. Your Damages Matter Just as Much